pmahnke/mahnke-cocktails/recipe/go-to_toddy.md

 - Method: Build in the Glass
 - Pour: Add all ingredients directly to the glass
 - Glassware: Mug
-- Garnish: Clove-studded lemon peel
+- Garnish: Clove-studded lemon peel and a cinnamon stick
 - Special Prep: Express the lemon oil over the drink, then stud the peel with the cloves